mthnglac/dotfiles/README.md

                           \____ |\____/|__|  |__|  |__|____/\___  >____  >
                                \/                               \/     \/

-                    This repository contains personal dotfiles of Vinod Nimbalkar.
+                    This repository contains personal dotfiles of Metehan Gulac.
 ```

 # dotfiles